erikdstock/docker_helper/README.md

 ## functions

-You can view all available functions by typing `dh`, give gives you the following:
+You can view all available functions by typing `dh`, which gives you the following:

 ```
 $ dh